CosmWasm/cw-plus/packages/storage-plus/README.md

 This implements the `IndexList` trait for `TokenIndexes`.
 Note: this code is more or less boiler-plate, and needed for the internals.
 Do not try to customize this;
 just return a list of all indexes.
-Implementing this trait serves two purposes (which are really one, and the same): it allows the indexes to be queried through `get_indexes`, and, it allows `TokenIndexes` to be treated as an `IndexList`.
+Implementing this trait serves two purposes (which are really one and the same): it allows the indexes to be queried through `get_indexes`, and, it allows `TokenIndexes` to be treated as an `IndexList`.
 So that it can be passed as a parameter during `IndexedMap` construction, below: